 Roads and pistes wind around with believable intricacy (unlike the lazier RKH) and we get Michelin’s well-known scenic ‘green road’ feature which is pretty reliable.
 In places the forest and dune coverage isn’t to be relied on and it’s this sort of detail that you feel never gets updated.

-Note that so-called ‘new editions’ often add up to no more than a new cover design but in my experience the 742 is still one of the best maps for overlanding in Morocco.
+Note that so-called ‘new editions’ often add up to no more than a new cover design but in my experience the 742 is still one of the lest bad maps for overlanding in Morocco.

 Open Source Mapping (OSM)

 Of the three digital map options for Morocco, this is the one I refer to last – and you can see why on the four-screen comparison below.
-The absence of topographic detail makes it harder to visualise the landscape, compared to the Garmin and Olaf
+The absence of topographic detail makes it harder to visualise the landscape, compared to the Garmin or Garmin Topo.

 Garmin North Africa Topo £20

 You will need Garmin’s free MapInstall and Basecamp software.
 This map is locked in your GPS unit so only shows and becomes editable with Basecamp on a computer screen when your GPS is attached to the computer.
 Click the link for a full review.
-Below the same region shown on four digital maps discussed here
+Below the same region shown on six digital maps.

-Used as a pre-planning road map, Google Maps‘ map page can be misleading on southern Morocco compared to the more detailed paper maps reviewed above.
-Click between ‘map’ to ‘satellite’ and you’ll often see how inaccurate the highway overlay is compared to the true satellite image, although the Terrain page can be illuminating.
-Pistes and roads are as out-of-date, incomplete, not labeled with the standard Moroccan N- or R- road/track designations, inaccurate in hierarchy (closed piste and two-lane blacktop shown as the same – the same flaw as TPCs) or are non-existent, just like the worst paper maps above.
+How lucky we are today today to have brilliant WYSIWYG satellite imagery for free.
+Used as a pre-planning map, Googles’ map page can be misleading on southern Morocco compared to the more detailed paper maps reviewed above.
+Click between ‘map’ and ‘satellite’ and you’ll often see how inaccurate the highway overlay is compared to the true satellite image, although the Terrain page is much improved.
+Pistes and roads are as out-of-date, incomplete, not labeled with the standard Moroccan N- or R- road/track designations, inaccurate in hierarchy (closed piste and two-lane blacktop shown as the same) or are non-existent, just like the worst paper maps above.
 Furthermore, many town and village names are unrecognisable, presumably taken from non-standard US sources.
-Zoomed in, you can look at the Google map on Morocco a long time before you find a name you recognise and work out where you are.
+Zoomed in, you can look at the Google map of Morocco a long time before you find a name you recognise and work out where you are.

-However, Google Map’s satellite page (or Google Earth) is particularly effective in vividly dramatising and navigating the arid topography of a place like southern Morocco, even if resolution/clarity on some of the segments appear shot through the bottom of a Coke bottle at F1.8.
-In that case, check out Bing Maps’ Aerial view; zoom in close enough and suddenly it jumps from what looks like overboiled spinach soup to eye-popping clarity.
+However, Google Map’s satellite page (or Google Earth) is particularly effective in vividly dramatising and navigating the arid topography of a place like southern Morocco, even if resolution/clarity on some of the segments appear shot through the bottom of a Coke bottle.
+In that case, check out Bing Maps’ Aerial view; zoom in close enough and suddenly it jumps to eye-popping clarity.

-Either platform at its best look as crisp as peering down from a hot air balloon.
+All three platforms at best look as crisp as peering down from a hot air balloon.
 On Erg Chebbi you can even spot the tourist bivouacs in the dunes.
-Google Earth needs many of the layers unchecked which often contain wildly inaccurate ‘user-added’ junk, but Bing or Google, on the ground at last you have a WYSIWYG ‘map’ that cannot lie.
-With My Places you can preview your route or cook up new links between pistes, discover new areas and generally be thrilled at the bird’s eye view of Morocco.
-Where the res is good, it’s brilliant.
+Google Earth needs many of the layers unchecked which often contain wildly inaccurate ‘user-added’ junk, but with Bing Aerial or Google Sat you have a ‘map’ that cannot lie.
+With a Google account, in ‘Your Places’ you can build a network of routes to easily export as a .gpx for your GPOS device, as well as discover new areas and generally be thrilled at the bird’s eye view of Morocco.